ballerina-platform/module-ballerinax-azure-service-bus/asb-ballerina/Module.md

     ```

    **!!!
 NOTE:**
-   Currently we are using the asb:Message record for both sender & receiver operations.
+   Currently we are using the sb:Message record for both sender & receiver operations.
 When we use the ASB receiver
    connector instead of the ASB listener to receive messages we return the exact message converted (re-engineered) to
    the specific data type based on the content type of the message.
 But in the ASB listener we receive the message body
    as byte[] which is the standard according to the AMQP protocol.
 We haven't re-engineered the listener.
 Rather we